When your child is diagnosed with a lung condition

 - If your child goes to nursery, a childminder or any other childcare, make sure the staff know about your child’s condition and what to do if they become unwell.
 Give them a photocopy of your child’s written management plan.
 Make sure they know when they should call 999.

-- Ask family and other likely visitors to stay away if they have a cold or infection.
+- Ask family and other visitors to stay away if they have a cold or infection.

-- Your child will need extra support when they start school.
-Your health care professionals and childcare provider can help you make a plan.
+- Your child may need extra support when they start school.
+Your health care professionals and childcare providers can help you make a plan - this is sometimes called an individual health care plan (IHCP).
 Some nurses may offer to talk to your child’s school and answer any questions they have.

 - Tell your child’s school about their condition.
 Make sure they are familiar with your child’s treatment needs and routines and know what to do if your child becomes unwell.

-- Ask school staff to be aware of when they should call 999.
+- Make sure school staff are aware of when they should call 999.

 - Tell the school about appointments your child needs to attend as a result of their condition.
 They will usually need evidence such as a copy of the appointment letter.
 Absence for medical reasons should not affect your child’s overall attendance figures.

 - Your child might be happy to tell their friends about their condition, or they might not want anyone to know.
-Talk to your child and decide together what to do.
+Talk to your child and decide with them what they would like to do.

-- If you are becoming worried about your child’s progress and education ask to speak to the school special educational needs co-ordinator.
+- If you are becoming worried about your child’s progress and education, ask to speak to the school’s special educational needs co-ordinator.

 - As your child gets older, encourage them to take more responsibility for their medication.

-- Your teenager may worry about side effects.
+- Your teenager may worry about side effects from their medicines, or if they use inhalers the effect they might have on the environment.
 They might feel their medication isn’t needed if they don’t have symptoms or dislike taking medication in front of others.
 Discuss this with your teenager’s GP or paediatrician.

-- Adult health services will take over when your child is 18.
-Planning for the move to adult services should start early to make sure your child is prepared - sometimes from the age of 11.
+- Adult health services will take over your child’s care when they turn 18.
+Planning for the move to adult services should start early to make sure your child is prepared – this is sometimes from the age of 11.
 They may spend time with health care professionals on their own and have joint reviews with children and adult services.
 Talk to your health care professionals about when this support should start.